 The Selkirk School’s Threeschool through Kindergarten curriculum nurtures the growth of a child’s mind, body, and spirit.
 The school does not follow one specific philosophy or curriculum.
 Instead, it is an integrated approach that is influenced by several philosophies and teaching practices, including: early childhood current brain research, developmentally appropriate practices, connection to the natural world, Selkirk School’s long history, independent school curriculum, and State and National benchmarks.
 Designed to create real-life connections and understanding of their worlds, students at Selkirk School enjoy an experiential education.
 A literacy-rich environment, math games, art, hands-on science, seasonal celebrations, movement, and interdisciplinary projects support students as they learn academic skills.

-Our classrooms are interactive environments that both meet the highest standards while meeting the developmental needs of each individual child.
-The Threeschool and preschool programs are play-based, Pre-Kindergarten/Kindergarten grade level classrooms have more teacher directed instruction.
-We value play as the catalyst for young children’s optimal physical growth, social development and academic learning.
-It develops all the necessary building blocks for future and academic learning including: language development, social skills, observation, self-regulation, imagination, planning and gross and fine motor skills.
-In addition, the children are exposed to daily storytelling, read-alouds, poetry, songs, games, blocks, art, movement, nature and rest.
+Our classrooms are interactive environments that meet the highest standards, while meeting the developmental needs of the individual child.
+The Threeschool and Preschool programs are play-based; the Pre-Kindergarten/Kindergarten grade level classroom has more teacher directed instruction.
+We value play as the catalyst for young children’s optimal physical growth, social development, and academic learning.
+It develops all the necessary building blocks for future and academic learning, including: language development, social skills, observation, self-regulation, imagination, planning and gross and fine motor skills.
+In addition, the children are exposed to daily storytelling, read-alouds, poetry, songs, games, blocks, art, movement, nature, and rest.
 A consistent rhythm of activities each day supports the students’ needs for structure and security.
 The curriculum is designed to prepare students to succeed academically and socially in any future school.